Parkchester, Bronx: Health

-The nearest hospital campuses are Montefiore Medical Center's Westchester Square and West Farms campuses, as well as Bronx Lebanon Hospital Center's Longwood campus.
-The nearest large hospital is NYC Health + Hospitals/Jacobi in Morris Park.
+The nearest hospital campuses are Montefiore Medical Center's Westchester Square and West Farms campuses, as well as the Longwood campus of the BronxCare Hospital System.

+Notable incidents

+In 2006, an outbreak of Legionnaires' disease was responsible for the deaths of six Parkchester residents.
+Although a fountain located in the Metropolitan Oval and featuring a whimsical bronze sculpture by Raymond Granville Barger was initially suspected as the source of the outbreak, New York City health officials later determined that it was linked to infected cooling towers in the area.

 Post office and ZIP Codes

 Parkchester is located within multiple ZIP Codes.
 The housing development proper is part of 10462, but the areas to the immediate west are located in 10460, and the immediate east, in 10461.
 The United States Postal Service's Parkchester Station is located at 1449 West Avenue.

 Education

 Parkchester and Clason Point generally have a similar rate of college-educated residents to the rest of the city as of 2018.
 While 23% of residents age 25 and older have a college education or higher, 30% have less than a high school education and 47% are high school graduates or have some college education.
 By contrast, 26% of Bronx residents and 43% of city residents have a college education or higher.
 The percentage of Parkchester and Clason Point students excelling in math rose from 23% in 2000 to 44% in 2011, and reading achievement increased from 27% to 30% during the same time period.

 Parkchester and Clason Point's rate of elementary school student absenteeism is higher than the rest of New York City.
 In Parkchester and Clason Point, 28% of elementary school students missed twenty or more days per school year, more than the citywide average of 20%.
 Additionally, 69% of high school students in Parkchester and Clason Point graduate on time, lower than the citywide average of 75%.